seedubjay/seedubjay.github.io/_drafts/wikipedia-graph.md

 What happens in the final 0.07% of paths though?

 We are getting into the backwaters of Wikipedia here.
-In the very worst case, **68 clicks are required to get from one page to another**.
+In the very worst case, **68 clicks are required**.
 There are many of starting pages that can achieve this, but only one target page...
 Yes, as you've probably guessed already, it's the [1930 São Paulo FC season](https://en.wikipedia.org/wiki/1930_S%C3%A3o_Paulo_FC_season).

 Why?
 Here's an excerpt of the 68 glorious clicks to get there when starting at [No Guru, No Method, No Teacher](https://en.wikipedia.org/wiki/No_Guru,_No_Method,_No_Teacher), Van Morrison's 16th studio album: